enialm/capibara/README.md

 `POST /delete`

 Deletes all records associated with the specified event name.
-Other events are unaffected.
+Records for other events are unaffected.

 **Body:**
 ```json